Chi-Iroh/Excel-Add-In-Template/doc/README.md

 Firstly, Node.js must be installed.
 Then Yeoman will be used to generate the project, it must be installed alongside Office add-in generator like this : `npm install -g yo generator-office`.
-Run yeoman : `yo office` (no need to create yourself the project directory, yeoman will do it).
+Run yeoman : `yo office` (no need to create the project directory by yourself, yeoman will do it).
-It will let you choose between several project types (choose <ins>Excel Custom Functions using a Shared Runtime </ins>).
+It will let you choose between several project types : choose <ins>Excel Custom Functions using a Shared Runtime </ins>.
 Then comes the language (JavaScript or TypeScript), the project name and the application supported (Word, Excel etc..).

 <img src="assets/Excel Add-in.png" alt="Custom add-in logo is on top right corner of Excel (in Home) -- Taskpane is on the right side.">

-Note: <ins>Excel Custom Functions using a Shared Runtime</ins> provides both taskpane and custom functions support, whereas <ins>Office Add-in Task Pane project</ins> only provides a taskpane.
+Note: <ins>Excel Custom Functions using a Shared Runtime</ins> provides both a taskpane and custom functions, whereas <ins>Office Add-in Task Pane project</ins> only provides a taskpane.

 ## Configuring the compiler